 Don’t make any furtive movements in the vehicle.

 Produce your driver’s license, proof of insurance and vehicle registration.

 You have a right to remain silent, so if you choose to invoke this right, do so in a respectful manner.

 If you’re on a busy highway or on a dark part of the road with no other vehicles around, you aren’t required to stop on the roadside if you think it looks unsafe.
 That could mean avoiding stopping on a busy road, a dangerous street or narrow shoulder in favor of finding a well lit parking lot or the next highway exit.

-That’s not to say you can drive on infinitely with a police car trying to pull you over.
+That’s not to say you can drive on indefinitely with a police car trying to pull you over.
 But if you slow down and turn on your blinker or hazard lights, you have the right to proceed a short distance until you’re able to stop safely.
 Just indicate to the police officer that you’re trying to comply.

-You’re allowed to remain in your vehicle.
+You might be allowed to remain in your vehicle, depending on your state.